near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 :::info Note

-The `near_sdk::collections` will be moving to `near_sdk::store` and have updated APIs.
-If you would like to access these updated structures as they are being implemented, enable the `unstable` feature on `near-sdk`.
+The `near_sdk::collections` is moved to `near_sdk::store` and has updated APIs.
+Also recently were introduced new `near_sdk::store::IterableMap` and `near_sdk::store::IterableSet` that address the iteration performance issue of `store::UnorderedMap` and `store::UnorderedSet`.

 :::